yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-For efficiency reason, I won't use the default Haskell `Complex` data type.
+For efficiency reason, I will not use the default Haskell `Complex` data type.

 <div class="codehighlight">
 <code class="haskell">